 - A. Category 1: Student lives with one or both parents or legal guardian who own/rent in the District Standard Proof of Residency: - 1.
 A driver's license or state identification card showing parent or guardian's name and address within the District.
 And - 2.
-The appropriate documentation as follows: - a.
-For a homeowner: A warranty deed or quitclaim deed to the property, a closing statement (dated within two (2) months of the date of enrollment), a current property tax bill, or mortgage payment book or statement relating to the property address within the District. - b.
+The appropriate documentation as follows: - ee.
+For a homeowner: A warranty deed or quitclaim deed to the property, a closing statement (dated within two (2) months of the date of enrollment), a current property tax bill, or mortgage payment book or statement relating to the property address within the District. - ff.
 For a renter: a signed current lease, a landlord affidavit using the district form; or some other proof of the tenancy acceptable to the District.
 Note: ownership or lease of property must be for the purpose of a primary residence.
-Merely owning or leasing a residence within the boundaries of the District does not constitute residency in the District. - c.
+Merely owning or leasing a residence within the boundaries of the District does not constitute residency in the District. - gg.
 Legal guardians must also provide a copy of current Probate Court Letters of Guardianship. - 3.
-Any two (2) of the following (showing name of parent/guardian and address within District): - a. gas/electric bill; - b. telephone or cellular phone bill; - c. cable or satellite TV bill; - d. renter's or homeowner's insurance policy; - e. bank or credit card statement; - f. current automobile registration or a current automobile insurance policy or statement.
+Any two (2) of the following (showing name of parent/guardian and address within District): - hh. gas/electric bill; - ii. telephone or cellular phone bill; - jj. cable or satellite TV bill;

+kk. renter's or homeowner's insurance policy;

+- II. bank or credit card statement;

+- mm. current automobile registration or a current automobile insurance policy or statement.

+- GPPSS Policies & Guidelines